astroinfo-hacks/2023-galaxy-zoo-llm/README.md

 The rationale of this project is to leverage existing Multi-Modal Large Models (MLMs) to engage meaningfully with astronomical images.
 The overarching goal is to build a fine-tuned Language and Vision Model such as LlaVA on a curated dataset from the Galaxy Zoo project.

 The steps of the project are as follows:
-1) Identify the size and characteristics of the dataset
+1) Identify the size and characteristics of the Galaxy Zoo dataset
 2) Retrieve the images and the text descriptions
 3) Summarise the text using a LLM.
 For example, we might use LangChain or Llama-index here.
 4) Curate the image - summary pairs for the fine-tuning.